LAWW 400V. Entertainment Law. 1-6 Hour.

 This is an introductory, survey course focusing primarily on the law applicable to closely held businesses, including agency rules and the law applicable to general and limited partnerships, LLPs and LLLPs, limited liability companies, and corporations.
 (Typically offered: Irregular)

 LAWW 4442.
 Law & Accounting.
 2 Hours.

 Study of basic accounting principles and their importance to attorneys engaged in business related activities.
 Topics covered include the fundamental accounting equation, the nature of accrual accounting, understanding financial statements, and accounting for assets and liabilities.
-Also a review of basic principles associated with financial statement analysis and valuation principles.
-Intended for students with little or no business training, and may not be taken for credit by students who have previously earned 6 or more hours of undergraduate or graduate credit in accounting courses.
+Also a review of basic principles associated with financial statement analysis and valuation principles, including the time value of money.
+Intended for students with little or no business training, and may not be taken for credit by students who have previously earned 3 or more hours of undergraduate or graduate credit in accounting courses.
+(Typically offered: Irregular)

 LAWW 445V.
 Mastering Legal Analysis.
 1-2 Hour.

 In this course students will revisit and expand upon the core principles of legal analysis.
 This course will be based on an active-learning model with a focus on practicing legal analysis under time-pressured conditions.
 The professor will provide extensive individualized feedback on exercises.
 The materials for this course will largely be drawn from the written portions of the bar exam (both Arkansas and UBE).
 (Typically offered: Irregular)

 Included under this heading will be a variety of variable credit law courses taught by law faculty on topics that are not included elsewhere in the curriculum.
 (Typically offered: Irregular) May be repeated for up to 18 hours of degree credit.